tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

             print("x is less than 10 and y is greater than 5")
     ```

-* Revisit the self-driving car scenario to reinforce the power of using `elif` and nested if-else statements.
-Say:
+Revisit the self-driving car scenario to reinforce the power of using `elif` and nested if-else statements.

-  * "Let's say you're in your self-driving car in the state of Florida, and you somehow get into an accident.
-Your insurance company might have a program that will predict, based on a series of conditions (for example, at-fault liability, accident forgiveness policy, loyalty elite status), whether your premium will increase.
-That logic might look something like this code."
+* Let's say you're in your self-driving car in the state of Florida, and you somehow get into an accident.
+Your insurance company might have a program that will predict, based on a series of conditions (e.g., at-fault liability, accident forgiveness policy, loyalty elite status), whether your premium will increase.
+That logic might look something like the following code.

-At this point, open the following code snippet in JupyterLab.
+Open the following code snippet in JupyterLab.
 Do not run it.
 Let students read it to see if they can guess whether `increase_insurance_premium` will be `True` or `False`.

 ```python
   # Declare Variables